aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/polygons/generate-uv/_index.md

 ---

 # **Generate UV**
-Aspose.3D for Python via .NET offers **PolygonModifier** class which exposes GenerateUV method, with which you can manually generate UV and associate it with the mesh.
+Aspose.3D for Python via .NET offers `PolygonModifier` class which exposes `generate_uv` method, with which you can manually generate UV and associate it with the mesh.
 Following code snippet shows complete functionality to generate and associate it: